Resistor10k1/santa-challenge/README.md

 ## Code

 All code is written in C++.
-For a detailed code documentation refer to this <a href="https://resistor10k1.github.io/santa-challenge/doxygen/html/index.html" target="_blank">Link</a> (Link does not work out of the repository!).
+For a detailed code documentation refer to this <a href="https://resistor10k1.github.io/santa-challenge/doxygen/html/index.html" target="_blank">Link</a>.

 ## Some other ideas